 History and Origin of the German Shepherd Dog

 It is said that German Shepherds are not the master of any one thing but the master of everything.
 This versatile and unique breed was first developed late in the nineteenth century to work as a sheepherder.
-Their intelligence, strength, and working ability was honed through a century of selective breeding to produce a dog that was loyal, eager to learn and please its owner, to be strong enough and have the endurance to work all day without tiring, and to protect their herd if the need arouse.
+Their intelligence, strength, and working ability were honed through a century of selective breeding to produce a dog that was loyal, eager to learn and please its owner, to be strong enough, and had the endurance to work all day without tiring and protect their herd if the need arose.

 In Germany in 1899, Max von Stephanitz was looking for a working dog that displayed these traits when he came across Hektor Linskrhein.
 Hektor was purchased by von Stephanitz and was renamed Horand von Grafrath and became the first German Shepherd Dog (Deutsche Schaferhunde).